Mets acting GM Zack Scott arrested on DUI charge - NewsBreak

 Porter and Scott were brought in during a reshaping of New York’s front office under Cohen, a hedge fund manager who had been a minority owner of the team since 2012.
 Cohen purchased the club from the Wilpon and Katz families in November.

 Porter was fired 38 days after he was hired as general manager.
 A string of seemingly endless injuries hindered the team early in the season.
 Star slugger Pete Alonso was brought to tears when popular hitting coach Chili Davis was fired in May, and the offense has continued to struggle.
-Despite all that, they led the NL East for nearly three months before collapsing in August and falling out of postseason position.
+Despite all that, the Mets led the NL East for nearly three months before collapsing in August and falling out of playoff position.

 And star shortstop Francisco Lindor — acquired from Cleveland and given a $341 million, 10-year deal in Cohen’s first major on-field transaction — has flopped in the batter’s box and been at the center of contention elsewhere.